mlesnoff/JchemoDemo/README.md

 The **datasets** used as examples in **JchemoDemo** are stored in package [**JchemoData.jl**](https://github.com/mlesnoff/JchemoData.jl) (already installed in the [environment](https://github.com/mlesnoff/JchemoDemo/blob/master/Project.toml)).

-(*) When exploring a given script .jl, it is recommended to run the code row by row (or by block) in the REPL to observe the corresponding outputs.
+(*) When exploring a given script (.jl), it is recommended to run the code row by row (or by block) in the REPL to observe the corresponding outputs.

 ## <span style="color:green"> **Author** </span>